 Do policyholders trust you enough to buy an insurance policy and repeat purchase?
 Are they convinced that your policy will deliver the kind of value that’s worth its price?
 Do they also trust you to solve their problems and respond to their needs?

-According to an IBM survey, about 43 per cent of consumers trust the insurance industry.
+According to an IBM survey, about 43 per cent of consumers trusts the insurance industry.
 In the Ghanaian economy, low public confidence and mistrust are a major challenge facing insurance companies in Ghana.

 In this blog, I’ll explain how you can build trust with both potential and current policyholders through content marketing.
 But first, let’s understand why some Ghanaians find it hard trusting insurance companies.

 Why do consumers find it hard trusting insurance companies?

 It’s said that lack of understanding leads to distrust.

 Common reasons why customers mistrust insurance companies include: